cgusti/GPT-chatbot-using-transfer-learning/README.md

 ## Download Pretrained Models

-You can find our pretrained model checkpoints and configs here in this good drive:
+You can find our pretrained model checkpoints and configs here in this google drive:

 https://drive.google.com/drive/folders/1qnyBLT5uObCvhaJJwO2iQiCv-Ww_rnLs?usp=share_link